nikhilsbhat/neuron-cloudy/README.md

 ## Introduction

 Cloudy is a golang sdk built to interact with all the cloud with a single function call.
-This is used by [neuron](https://github.com/nikhilsbhat/neuron), which has a cli and exposes common api to create resources accross various cloud.
-As of now cloudy can talk to AWS, GCP and AZURE(Very minimal resources).
+This is used by [neuron](https://github.com/nikhilsbhat/neuron).
+Through its cli and api, one can create resources accross various cloud.
+As of now cloudy helps with clouds: AWS, GCP and AZURE(Very minimal resources).
 Soon more features will be added and extends to various clouds.

-One who wants to use this, just include this as library in your line of code and start coding.
+One who wants to use this, just include this as library in your code and start coding.
 Cloudy supports __creation/deletion/updation/retrieval__ of various cloud resources including: vpc,server,loadbalancer,cluster etc.